Ants collected at Fall Line Sandhills Natural Area, Taylor County, Georgia

 We arrived at the sandhills at approximately 3:00 P.M. with the sky cloudy and the temperature in the mid 80's F. Due to time constraints and because we had collected there twice already, we only collected minimally.
 Instead, we primarily observed the ants, again noting the dominant presence of D. smithi throughout the area.
 The harvester ants were still quite active, and we again noted the presence of several colonies.
 Similarly, we observed many colonies of T. septentrionalis, although workers were not seen.
 Fire ants appeared to be more widespread in the area than on the two previous trips.
 In general, the same group of species was found at the site, with the exception of Aphaenogaster floridana Smith, which we had not previously found.
 This species is distinctive compared to other southeastern species in the genus in that it lacks propodeal spines.
 It was a species we were hoping to pick up at the site, as it is typically a relatively common species in sandhill habitats.
 After collecting for about an hour at our first stop (site 1), we headed to site 4, where we briefly collected.
 Along the way, we met a gopher tortoise, who was walking down the middle of the sand road.
 Similar to site1, D. smithi and P. badius were the dominant ants at site 4, although there was also a multitude of T. septentrionalis colonies present.
 We did not conduct extensive searches for ants on this particular trip, but rather, concentrated on collecting grasshoppers and other insects.

-On 14 and 15 May 2007 we collected a total of 27 species at the Fall Line Sandhill N. A., four of which were exotic (five counting N. vividula, which is questionably exotic).
+On 14 and 15 May 2007 we collected a total of 27 species at the Fall Line Sandhill N. A., four of which were exotic (five counting N. vividula, which is questionably exotic) and one additional species for the area, Pheidole tetra.
 On 16-17 July 2007 we collected 23 species of ants, including five new species for the natural area: Brachymyrmex depilis, Camponotus nearcticus, Pseudomyrmex pallidus, Strumigenys rostrata , and Pheidole dentigula (all of which are relatively common and widespread species).
-Only one new species, A. floridana, was collected for the natural area on 5 October, which increased the total for the natural area to 33.
+Only additional species, A. floridana, was collected for the natural area on 5 October, which increased the total for the natural area to 33.
 Eight of the species collected at the natural area are indicative of sandy habitats, and included Dorymyrmex bureni, D. smithi, Forelius pruinosus, Nylanderia arenivaga, Solenopsis pergandei, Pogonomyrmex badius, Aphaenogaster floridana, and Pheidole adrianoi.
 However, there were many species missing from the list that might have been expected, and it is likely that if they were there originally, disturbance may have played a role in their disappearance.
 Although Dorymyrmex bureni, D. smithi, T. septentrionalis, and P. badius are considered to be sand inhabiting species, they are also species that appear to withstand, and indeed, thrive in disturbed habitats.
 Therefore, their presence and great abundance at the natural area was a mixed blessing.
 For example, we generally only find populations of D. smithi in sand habitats that have been highly disturbed.
 In the case of P. badius, it may be more a factor of suitable habitat, with disturbance having created the open habitat that this species needs.
 Similarly, the presence of the introduced species in this habitat are also indicators of disturbance, and are not typically associated with less disturbed, more natural sandhill habitats.
 The remaining species are generalists that may be found in a wide variety of habitats, especially if trees or rotting wood are present.

 Formicidae List (arranged taxonomically by genus)